-How to Quickly Align on the Right Lifecycle Strategy
+How to Use Lifecycle Theory to Set the Right Strategy

-Watch: A New and Better Way to Do SWOT Analysis Using the Entropy Survey (part 2 or 2).
+Watch: A New and Better Way to Do SWOT Analysis (part 2 or 2).

 Set the Right Strategy for the Stage